Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 10. Adopting a new library [ROUGH DRAFT]
 > this also applies to frameworks
-> often, libraries are part of an ecosystem; e.g. eclipse, Apache, where it makes a lot of sense (consistency, frictionless compatibility) to pick a library from the same ecosystem, when that meets the necessary requirements.
+> often, libraries are part of an ecosystem, or work within a certain application framework; e.g. eclipse, Apache, where it makes a lot of sense (consistency, frictionless compatibility) to pick a library from the same ecosystem, when that meets the necessary requirements.
 - checklist:
   - Does it have open issues?​
   - Is the license acceptable?​